vsrinivas/fuchsia/docs/handles.md

 process that issued the syscall:
 + `mx_handle_duplicate`

+There is one syscall that creates an equivalent handle (possibly with fewer rights), invalidating the original handle:
++ `mx_handle_replace`

-There is only one syscall that can destroy a handle:
+There is one syscall that just destroys a handle:
 + `mx_handle_close`

 There is only one syscall that takes a handle bound to calling